-Work-Study is need based, so you must have need and have been awarded work-study on your financial aid award notification in order to be eligible.
+Work-study is need based, so you must have need and have been offered work-study on your financial aid offer notification in order to be eligible.
 Work-study comes from either federal or state funding, depending on residency.
 Students may work beginning the first day of the semester to the last day of the semester.
 We do not employ work-study students over the summer.

 How do I get a job?

 To find a job, apply online through our

 Note: Click on "Crookston" in the left column to view UMC Student Job Openings.

 Once you have been hired, your supervisor will complete a Student Employment Agreement form, which you will then be emailed to electronically sign.